jourzero/verademo/readme.md

 </pre></p><p><b>Note</b> The full stack trace of the root cause is available in the server logs.</p><hr class="line" /><h3>Apache Tomcat/7.0.107</h3></body></html>
 ===

+# On the target, we can see that the execution of "mkdir /tmp/CommonsCollections4" was successful:
 root@8174f335c3a6:/tmp# ls
 CommonsCollections2  CommonsCollections4  hsperfdata_root
 ```